 7. Fees may be levied by the local governing body in order to defray the cost of such enforcement and appeals.
 For purposes of this section, "defray the cost" may include the fair and reasonable costs incurred for such enforcement during normal business hours, but shall not include overtime costs unless conducted outside of the normal working hours established by the locality.
 A schedule of such costs shall be adopted by the local governing body in a local ordinance.
 A locality shall not charge an overtime rate for inspections conducted during the normal business hours established by the locality.
+With the exception of the levy imposed pursuant to § 36-137, any fees levied pursuant to this subdivision shall be used only to support the functions of the local building department.
 Nothing herein shall be construed to prohibit a private entity from conducting such inspections, provided the private entity has been approved to perform such inspections in accordance with the written policy of the maintenance code official for the locality.